-You need a skilled criminal defense lawyer to defend you against the allegation of burglary!
+You need a skilled criminal defense lawyer near me to defend you against the allegation of burglary!

 You have certain rights that cannot be taken away from you even if you are charged with and arrested for a crime.
 It does not depend on the crime — your constitutional rights remain the same.
 If you are charged with burglary, you need an attorney who will fight back against the charge and work diligently to avoid a conviction.

 Maine Criminal Defense Attorney John Scott Webb of the Webb Law Firm is that attorney.
-He and his staff have the experience, resources, and skills necessary to investigate your criminal charges and develop a defense strategy that will give you the best chance to mitigate the consequences of a conviction or dismiss the charge completely.
+Along with Katie Campbell and Vincent S. LoConte, the law firm near me has the experience, resources, and skills necessary to investigate your criminal burglary charges.
+Then, our three Maine felony attorneys near me develop a defense strategy that will give you the best chance to mitigate the consequences of a conviction – or dismiss the charge completely.

-Contact the Webb Law Firm by calling 207-283-6400 24 hours a day, 7 days a week to schedule your free consultation with an experienced Saco criminal defense attorney.
+Contact the Webb Law Firm by calling 207-283-6400 24 hours a day, seven days a week to schedule your free lawyer consultation near me with an experienced Saco or Portland criminal defense attorney in southern Maine.

-Burglary is governed by Maine Revised Statute 17-A §401.
+Burglary is governed by Maine criminal statutes.
 A person is guilty of the crime of burglary if that person “enters or surreptitiously remains in a structure knowing that that person is not licensed or privileged to do so, with the intent to commit a crime therein.”

-Burglary is a Class C crime that carries a fine of up to $5,000, up to 5 years in prison, and up to 2 years of probation.
+Burglary in Maine is a Class C crime that carries a fine of up to $5,000, up to five years in prison, and up to two years of probation.
 However, there are five statutory elements of the crime that can enhance the maximum sentence structure.

 - Use of a Firearm – If you use a firearm to commit burglary or you have an accomplice who you know has a firearm, a conviction will be as a Class A crime.